aldonline/x-naming-convention/README.md

 ```

 * If you want, you can shorten the filenames since they're a bit redundant (Date/compareDate --> Date/compare.js)
-* if you don't mind snake_case, you can even use more descriptive names that are still deterministic and might help with auto-complete (Date/Date_compare.js)
+* Or, if you don't mind snake_case and long names, you can even use more descriptive names that can help with auto-complete (Date/Date_compare.js)

 ## Rule 4: /src/x/{topic1}__{topic2}

-* Sometimes you'll write code that isn't clearly related to "one" particular NPM package, but to 2 or more.
+* Sometimes you'll write code that isn't clearly related to just "one" particular topic, but to 2 or more
+* This is quite common.
+You'll discover that a large part of your code is usually "connecting" or "transforming between" two topics
 * In this case, you can create an x folder with two names separated by a double underscore

 ```
 src/x/graphql__react/MyGraphQLProviderHOC.js
 ```

-* The topic names are sorted alphabetically (so it will always be "graphql__react" and not "react__graphql")
+* In this case, topic names must be sorted alphabetically (so it will always be "graphql__react" and not "react__graphql")
 * Keep things mechanical and deterministic!

 ## That's it! here are some tips...

-* You can even create folders for top-level concepts like Array, Date, etc
+* You can create folders for top-level concepts like Array, Date, window, etc
+* When choosing a name for a topic, try to think backwards: Where would you **look** for code related to a certain topic?

 ```
 src/x/Date/compareDates.js